justinleetyler/justinleetyler.github.io/catalog.md

 k813 RAZ -- Razevich, Alexes. -- Shadowline drift. -- Razor Street Publishing, 2014. -- [www](https://read.amazon.com).
 > Read 2016-10.
 Grade C. -- Jake, in the Amazon.
 Tobna, a tribe.
 Joaquin, the FUNAI rep. 2 Benesha is poisonious to people, and has magical transport properties.
 3 Mawgic intends to trade Benesha, so it will kill everyone and rebalance the Earth.
 He leaves jack stranded in the junge.
 4 Jake is hungry, unable to spear a fish.
 Out of bug spray.
 5 Jake lost his knife in the river.
 He kills a sloth for foot, but without knwing if they eat Benesha, he cannot risk eating it.
 Ilar Ranirex, an anthropolitis.
 Naheye, Prist/Shaman.
 Lulunta Village.
 6 Jake stumbles on a village, is saved, but the Shaman doesn't trust him.
 7 N. considers J. evil, and they are harvesting a flower that blooms once every three  years.
 Benesha?
 Benesha has protein enhancing properites.
 Salen, a missionary found the tribe 3 yrs ago.
 9 They begin the exorcism, mawgin appears to Jake.
 10 Jake thinks he's left the village, but it is a dream.
 Or the Bensha.
 11 Jake and Pillar steep together.
 15 J the shadow drift, adnmagic leaves.  -- He wanted to step in, to warn them, to sweep up the naked child sitting alone and crying.
 But he was a phanton here, no more a solid presence here than he'd been in President Dalacort's bedroom - as useless as dust. -q -- Of course I'm recording everything.
 I keep notebooks and I have a camera.
 When I go home, I'll lecture and write a book. -Jake -q -- There are spirits here... and magic is rea. -Pilar. -q -- The Lalunta believe that when a shaman dies, the soul flies into the next child born in the village. -q  -- The bigger the river, the mroe chance of people living along it. -q -- Why should I believe you?...
 Because to not believe is to risk that I told the truth and you did nothing to stop it. -q

-651.5 REC -- Recommended record retention periods for business records. -- [S.n., n.d.]. -- on 1 external hard drive.-- Title supplied by cataloger. -- File name: 3262.pdf.
+g651.5 REC -- Recommended record retention periods for business records. -- [S.n., n.d.]. -- www.

 025.5 RED -- Redford Township District Library. -- [Michicard Letter]. -- Redford, MI : RTDL, 2007. -- on 1 external hard drive. -- File name: (7022.pdf) -- DBID 7022